 I remember it from the time I was young.
 We loved celebrating the holidays with my mom’s side of the family, where there were many kids and lots of space.
 Grandpa and Grandma gave us candy and we slept on the floor and stayed awake until late at night, sharing silly jokes.
 Dad’s side of the family was not as much fun and every year, when the time came and dad said we were celebrating with his family, we were counting the seconds for the holiday to end.

 holidays Tag | Page 3 of 3Posts tagged 'holidays'

-Read Let Go of Your Glass »
+Read Relax: Let Go of Your Glass »

 The birthday of the Queen, who is only officially the queen of Australia, but has no role in daily life here, is still a good reason for a public holiday.

 My mother always said, “When you marry a person, you also marry their family”, and she was right.
 Lots of people have tense relationships with their in-laws, and many stories have been told about the mother-in-law.

 Every year since 1982, the 25th of December (Christmas Day) is a memorial day for me.
 One of the people who had the greatest influence on my life passed away that day.
 I remember the phone call early in the morning, telling me he was not with us anymore.
 He was the first person close to me who had ever died.
 I was just 18 and for a long time I thought about not having the opportunity to say goodbye.

 Just before the holidays and the start of a new year, we went to Southbank Parklands in Brisbane to spread some real holiday cheer with free hugs and some good friends.
 Some truly touching stories were told to us, like a grandmother, whose grandson had been in an accident in the country and had been […]

 Read FREE HUGS for Christmas 2007 »